nepttune/nepttune/README.md

 ### Copied part

-- directory structure with standard files (bootstrap, index)
+- Directory structure with standard files (bootstrap, index)
-- configuration files with extensions and security headers
+- Configuration files with extensions and security headers

 ## How to use